Opinion | Diversity matters, but actions and values just as much

 He followed in the distant footsteps of African Americans Hiram Revels, elected in 1870 to fill a Senate seat from Mississippi, and Blanche K. Bruce, elected to the Senate in 1875, also from Mississippi.

-Scott’s appointment in 2012 by South Carolina’s Republican governor Nikki Haley caught the eye because he was, at the time, the only African American in the Senate.
+Scott’s appointment in 2012 by South Carolina’s Republican governor, Nikki Haley, caught the eye because he was, at the time, the only African American in the Senate.
 It was good to see his face.

 His presence, however, only darkened the upper chamber’s complexion.
 The South Carolina seat remained unchanged.
 Scott is a reactionary, aligned in his thinking and values with the retiring senator he replaced — Jim DeMint, a leader of the conservative tea party movement.

-Here’s why the election of Greene and Boebert was also noteworthy.
+Here’s why the elections of Greene and Boebert were also noteworthy:

 In 2020, 27 women were newly elected to the House, and two-thirds of them were Republicans, according to Pew Research.
 That doubled the number of female members of the GOP House caucus from 15 to 30, the highest total ever.